nyxlib/INDI-Nyx-Bridge/README.md

 or directly over TCP, offering flexibility and scalability for distributed systems.

 This repository provides an INDI driver that implements a bridge enabling full integration of all INDI drivers within the Nyx environment.
-Messages are transported over MQTT as JSON documents.
+XML messages are converted to JSON and transported over MQTT.

 # Typical architecture